Crassulaceae: Molecular phylogenetics

 The general phylogenetic topology described by 't Hart et al. (1995) was confirmed in a larger study of 112 species of Crassulaceae sampled from 33 genera, and all six recognized subfamilies, using the chloroplast gene matK.
 The Telephium clade, which had only been weakly supported, was seen as probably containing several subclades.
 A similar conclusion was seen in a further but more focussed study of East Asian Sedoideae that examined the internal transcribed spacer (ITS) region of nuclear ribosomes of 74 taxa.
 This region includes about 300 species of Sedoideae, and most genera segregated from Sedum.
 However the Telephium clade of Ham was recognised as actually consisting of four separate clades, of which the two largest were named Hylotelephium and Rhodiola.
 The former are distinguished by being autumn flowering, while the remaining Sedeae bloom in spring and early summer.
 This analysis also confirmed the separate identity of most of the genera previously segregated from Sedum.
 A second ITS study of 69 taxa in ten Asian genera resolved Telephium into just these two larger clades.

 Hart's taxonomic classification was revised by Thiede and Eggli (2007) to define three molecularly defined subfamilies, corresponding to the major clades, Crassuloideae, Kalanchoöideae and Sempervivoideae, and 34 genera.
 Although some authors prefer the older term Sedoideae for Sempervivoideae, Sempervivoideae has taxonomic priority.
 The earliest branching subfamily is the Crassuloideae (2 genera), followed by the Kalanchoöideae (4 genera).
 Both of these represent the genera of southern Africa.
 The remaining six clades are segregated into the five tribes of the large temperate climate subfamily Sempervivoideae, with about thirty genera.
 These are Telephiae, Umbilicicae, Semperviveae, Aeonieae and Sedeae.
-Sedeae is the largest of these and contains two sister clades, Leucosedum and Acre The Sempervivoideae contain many familiar horticultural plants, such as Sedum.
+Sedeae is the largest of these and contains two sister clades, Leucosedum and Acre.
+The Sempervivoideae contain many familiar horticultural plants, such as Sedum.
 The phylogenetic relationships between the subfamilies are shown in the cladogram.

 Subfamilies

+Crassuloideae Burnett

+Crassuloideae is the smallest subfamily, representing a single monophyletic clade (Crassula), defined by haplostemonous androecia (characterized by a single whorl of stamens, the number of which equals the number of sepals, petals and carpels, and alternating with the petals).
+Although cosmopolitan in distribution, the center of diversity is southern Africa, with only the aquatic species being found more widely.
+It consists of two genera and about 250–300 species (Berger's other four genera (Dinacria, Pagella, Rochea, Vauanthes) having been subsumed into a larger Crassula s.l.).
+Crassula is morphologically diverse and up to 20 sections based on phenotypic features have been described.
+One of these, Tillaea, has at times been considered a separate genus.
+Hypagophytum is a monotypic genus, alternatively considered under Sempervivoideae.